RetroDECK/ES-DE/USERGUIDE-DEV.md

 Tandy Corporation made the somewhat dumb decision of naming several unrelated computers as TRS-80 which has caused decades of confusion.
 The _Tandy TRS-80_ system in ES-DE emulates the original black-and-white TRS-80 Model I. If you want to emulate the TRS-80 Color Computer then you'll want to use the _Tandy Color Computer_ system instead.

-The TRS-80 is emulated using [sdl2trs](https://gitlab.com/jengun/sdltrs) which is available for Unix/Linux and Windows, seemingly there is no macOS port.
+The TRS-80 is emulated using [sdl2trs](https://gitlab.com/jengun/sdltrs) which is available for Linux and Windows, seemingly there is no macOS port.
 If you use a Debian-based Linux distribution there is a .deb package made by the developers and if you're using an Arch-based distribution you can install it using the AUR.
 For other distributions you may have to build from source code or download a pre-built binary from some other location.
 See the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where sdl2trs will need to be installed in that case.

 On Windows only the 64-bit release of the emulator is supported, with the filename `sdl2trs64.exe`.